jzakiya/primes-utils/README.md

 ## History
 ```
+3.1.0 – major performance enhancements for methods primescnt, primescntmr, and nthprimes,
+        primarily by extending nth primes hash values up to 10.1 billion.
+Can now find nth primes
+        over ranges up to 10.1 billion, and thus prime counts up to 253+ billion, in < 30 secs at ~5Ghz.
 3.0.5 – YJIT enabled for Ruby >= 3.3, added new methods: next_prime, prev_prime.
         Uses 'bitarray' to extend memory use for methods 'nthprime', 'primes', and 'primescnt'.
 2.7.0 – more tweaking adaptive pg selection ranges in select_pg; coded using between? instead of cover?